-Park City won’t host World Cup, opener moves to Lake Placid
+Park City won’t host World Cup; opener moves to Lake Placid

-The World Cup bobsled and skeleton season will start a week later than originally planned, and Lake Placid, New York will now play host to the first two racing weekends on the schedule.
+The World Cup bobsled and skeleton season will start a week later than planned, and Lake Placid, New York, will now host the first two racing weekends.

-A mechanical failure at the track in Park City, Utah forced organizers to scrub plans to open the season there later this month.
+A mechanical failure at the track in Park City, Utah, forced organizers to scrub plans to open the season there this month.
 The opening weekend of races has been rescheduled for Dec.
 7-8 in Lake Placid, followed by the regularly scheduled second weekend of the season there from Dec.
 13-15.

-The Park City track’s refrigeration pump system is being repaired, but officials in Utah said there is no guarantee that it would be ready to ensure “prime condition” for the World Cup opener there.
+The Park City track’s refrigeration pump system is being repaired, but officials in Utah said there is no guarantee it would be ready to ensure “prime condition” for the World Cup opener there.
 So international officials in cooperation with organizers in Lake Placid decided the best move would be to have the rare back-to-back weekends at Mount Van Hoevenberg.

 “Though the track management has acted immediately and tried to repair the system, it cannot guarantee that it will be ready by the time of the World Cup,” the International Bobsled and Skeleton Federation said in a letter to teams announcing the change.
 “In order to avoid any risk not hosting the event it was decided to move it to Lake Placid.”